MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-connectivity.md

 ### [Windows](#tab/windows)

-When trying to connect to an Azure file share on Windows, you might see the following errors.
+When trying to connect to an Azure file share in Windows, you might see the following errors.

 ### <a id="error5"></a>Error 5 when you mount an Azure file share